dawid-dahl-kreationsbyran/umain-test-store/README.md

 To start working with the Shopify themes for development or testing, create a "config.yml" file in the root of the project.
 You'll find an example with dummy data in the config.example.yml file.
 Fill in the correct information by logging into Shopify.

 To get the **password**, go to Apps.
 Then download Theme Kit Acces.
 When you have it, send the password to an email of your choice.
-Previously you had to use a custom app for this, but Theme Kit Access is the newer method of authenticting that is recommended by Shopify.
+Previously one had to use a private app for this, but Theme Kit Access is the more recent method of authenticting, recommended by Shopify.

 To get the **theme_id**, you'll find instructions under "To work with a theme for testing/development" below.